-As soon as possible after the result of the vote is announced to the congregation, the candidate should be informed about the result.
+As soon as possible after the result of the vote is known, the candidate should be informed about the result.
 The candidate will want to know the exact count as they prayerfully make their decision.
-Most pastors want to receive at least a ninety percent or above positive vote to accept a call to a church.
+Many pastors want to receive at least a ninety percent or above positive vote to accept a call to a church.
 Also, make sure to know if the church constitution and bylaws sets a percentage standard for votes to call a pastor/minister to the church.
+After the candidate is informed of the vote results and indicates his acceptance of the call, the results should be announced to the church.